Halogen manages communications for St. Modwen’s key London & South East Land & Regeneration projects.

 Connaught Village is the retail quarter of the Hyde Park Estate in central London.
 Owned by the Church Commissioners for England, the Village is an attractive, upmarket enclave of exclusive, independent shops, galleries, restaurants and cafés together with luxury residential accommodation.

-Halogen manages all aspects of marketing for the Village, including providing leasing support, tenant liaison and B2B media relations as well as driving a comprehensive consumer campaign includng a landmark Summer Festival, two seasonal magazines and social media.
+Halogen established its position as one of the ‘London Villages’ and managed all aspects of marketing, including providing leasing support, tenant liaison and B2B media relations as well as driving a comprehensive consumer campaign including a landmark Summer Festival, two seasonal magazines and social media.

-Halogen has been working with Crest Nicholson and Aviva Investors on the redevelopment of the former Defence, Evaluation & Research Agency (DERA) since 2007 as a new village including up to 1,500 homes, 800,000 sq ft of commercial space and a new country park.
+Halogen worked with Crest Nicholson and Aviva Investors for 10 years on the redevelopment of the former Defence, Evaluation & Research Agency (DERA) to create a new designated garden village including up to 1,500 homes, 800,000 sq ft of commercial space and a new country park.

 The complex site which straddles two councils, lies adjacent to a special protection area and Wentworth golf club, requiring a skilled and sensitive approach to PR focusing on the need and quality of the developments.